yetig08/SimSquatch/README.md

-GSPro third party connector to Uneekor Eye Mini Lite using GSPro Open API
+GSPro third party connector for Uneekor Eye Mini Lite using GSPro Open API

 Start Uneekor View software and GSPro using the Open API Licence.
-One the GSPro connector window is open, start SimSquatch Once the application opens, it will search for the Uneekor folder on your computer, if it has been installed anywhere but C:\Uneekor, you will be prompted to select the location of that folder.
+Once the GSPro connector window is open, start SimSquatch Once the application opens, it will search for the Uneekor folder on your computer, if it has been installed anywhere but C:\Uneekor, you will be prompted to select the location of that folder.
 Next, click Start Connection Button and start hitting shots.